johan-socarras/EVE-NG-Networking-Labs/02-three-tier-architecture/README.md

 Each Core switch connects to both Distribution switches through routed Layer 3 links.

-The Core switches also connect to the simulated Internet edge and use HSRP to provide gateway redundancy.
+The Core switches connect to the simulated Internet-facing segment and use HSRP to provide a redundant next-hop address for return traffic from the simulated Internet node.

 ### Distribution Layer